Pickwick Club collapse

-The Pickwick Club collapse occurred on July 4, 1925.
-It killed 44 persons, making it the deadliest building collapse in Boston's history and the second deadliest accident in Boston (behind the Summer Street Bridge disaster) at that time.
+The Pickwick Club collapse occurred in Boston, Massachusetts, U.S., in the early morning hours of July 4, 1925.
+It killed 44 people, making it the deadliest building collapse in Boston's history and the second-deadliest accident in Boston (behind the Summer Street Bridge disaster) at that time.
+A subsequent grand jury investigation resulted in criminal charges against 12 men, but all were found not guilty at trial.

 Background

 The Pickwick Club was located in the former Hotel Dreyfus on Beach Street in downtown Boston.
 The building was owned by the estate of Arthur R. Rosenthal and managed by Nathan Ginsburg.
 Ginsburg leased the property to the Schulte Company, which sublet it to Hyman Bloomberg who in turn sublet part of it to the Barry brothers, who ran the Pickwick Club.

 The Pickwick Club opened in December 1924 and was managed by Timothy and Daniel Barry.
 During its first months of operation, the club was located on the first floor, the site of the former Cafe Dreyfus.
-In March 1925 it moved to the second floor to make room for Greenwich Village Club, a cafe that closed after a couple of months.
-The Pickwick Club closed for a couple of weeks following an April 13, 1925 fire that occurred in another part of the building.
-Fire Chief Daniel F. Sennott believed that the building was not badly damaged and building inspector James J. Hendrick declared the building to be safe.
+In March 1925, it moved to the second floor to make room for Greenwich Village Club, a cafe that closed after a couple of months.
+The Pickwick Club closed for a couple of weeks following an April 13, 1925, fire that occurred in another part of the building.
+Fire chief Daniel F. Sennott believed that the building was not badly damaged, and building inspector James J. Hendrick declared the building to be safe.

 Timothy Barry had connections to the city's political, newspaper, and legal circles, however the club instead attracted a seedy crowd and gained a reputation as a social center for members of the criminal underworld.
-The club attempted to remove the criminal element by only allowing those with membership cards to enter, however the management's leniency in issuing cards created the opposite effect.
-During its brief history, the club was the site of a stabbing and more than one liquor raid.
+The club attempted to remove the criminal element by only allowing those with membership cards to enter; however, the management's leniency in issuing cards created the opposite effect.
+During its brief history, the club was the site of a stabbing and more than one liquor raid (prohibition in the United States spanned 1920–1933).
 Although there was reportedly liquor on the premises, there were no charges ever made against management.